useActionState

 }

-useActionState returns an array with exactly two items:
+useActionState returns an array with the following items:

 1. The current state of the form, which is initially set to the initial state you provided, and after the form is submitted is set to the return value of the action you provided.